Syphaar/flutter-whatsapp-project/README.md

   <img src="https://github.com/Syphaar/flutter-whatsapp-project/blob/32e8fa900a09baa34d70cc4ac8cb39ca76207faa/Screenshot%20(576).png" width="700" height="500" alt="Home Screen" />
 </p>

 *This is the home screen, which doubles as the chat page.
-Here, you can quickly see your current chats, pending chats, pending messages and the messages that you've opened and are yet to be replied.
+Here, you can quickly see your current chats, pending chats and messages you've opened and are yet to reply.
 It also displays messages from work and friend groups.*

 ### Status Page
 <p align="center">